icloudrepo1/devops/GitLab-DevSecOps/aws-fargate-aws-ec2-runner.md

 ##### 4. Run the Registration Command

-Copy and paste the following command into your terminal.
+Now, open your terminal and run this full command

 ```
 docker run --rm -it gitlab/gitlab-runner register \